HazyResearch/fonduer/README.md

 applications from _richy formatted data_ and is implemented as a library on top of a modified version of [Snorkel](https://hazyresearch.github.io/snorkel/).

+_Note that Fonduer is still actively under development, so feedback and contributions are welcome.
+Let us know in the [Issues](https://github.com/HazyResearch/fonduer/issues) section or feel free to submit your contributions as a pull request._

 ## Reference

 _[Fonduer: Knowledge Base Construction from Richly Formatted Data](https://arxiv.org/abs/1703.05028)_